xlusa88/Issue7/README.md

 Main report named " FiscalSell" is a matrix report shows sales on Category and Year level, then drilldown to Subcategory and Quarter Level.
-In addition, this main report also links to a detail report named "SubreportforFiscalSell
+In addition, this main report also links to a detail report named "SubreportforFiscalSell"